tari-project/tari/Contributing.md

 ## Release branches

-Post mainnet, there are 4 release branches in the Tari repo:
+Post mainnet, there are 4 release branches in the MinoTari repo:

 * `mainnet` - the code on this branch represents the latest "official release".
 Almost every commit on this branch will be tagged with a version number.